 I am passionate about working with people on improving wellness by supporting them in developing a strong and healthy sense of self.
 Using a relational approach to cognitive behavioral therapies, I believe that through the therapeutic relationship, acquiring skills and knowledge, and increasing self-awareness and understanding, we can learn to respond to our difficulties and discomfort, rather than react to them.

 I have lived in Durango since 1999 (minus a 3 year stint in the front range), initially moving here to be the Program Director for Colvig Silver Camps, a locally owned/family operated summer camp which fostered my passion for counseling, my leadership skills, and my love of the outdoors.
 I later received my Masters in Social Work through the University of Denver, Graduate School of Social Work.

 I am the proud stepmother of two teenagers and enjoy spending time with them, my husband, and our “awesome-doodle” (she’s actually an Aussie Doodle).
-In my free time, I also enjoy riding my bikes, running, yoga, star-gazing, time with my family and friends, time alone, reading, chocolate & ice cream, fall colors, and sitting around a campfire.
+I nourish myself by being outside on the trails, riding my bike, spending time with friends and family, spending time alone, reading, eating chocolate & ice cream, appreciating the fall colors, star-gazing, and sitting around a campfire.